ArcGIS Blog

 Diversity Index Summarizes a region’s racial and ethnic diversity.
 Ranging from 0 (no diversity) to 100 (highest diversity), this number increases when the region’s population includes more ethnic groups.

 Median Age Younger or older neighborhood?
-Provides a median value for the local population’s age.
+Provides a median (middle) value for the local population’s age.

-Median Disposable Income Establishes a median value for the local community’s available disposable income distribution (assets after bills).
+Median Disposable Income Spending money?
+Establishes a median (middle) value for the local community’s available disposable income distribution (assets after bills).

 Median Household Income An income metric, this number establishes a median value for the region’s household income.

-Median Home Value This number establishes a median value for the region’s homes.
+Median Home Value How much does it cost to live in this region?
+This metric provides the median value for the region’s (owned) homes.

-Per Capita Income Regional income: divides the region’s aggregate (total) income by the region’s total population.
+Per Capita Income How wealthy is this region as a whole?
+This metric divides the region’s aggregate (total) income by the region’s total population.

 Population Density How many people per sq. mile?
 This metric divides the total regional population by the total land area.